jacovone/cnodes-ui/docs/tutorials/react-integration/REACT-INTEGRATION.md

 //...
 ```

-Now you should see the cnodes canvas with teo default nodes of the empty program.
+Now you should see the cnodes canvas with default nodes of the empty program.

 ![Figure1](./images/react-int-1.png)